bihor/backendtools/Documentation/Introduction/Index.rst

 TODOs
 -----

 Add the domain to the RealURL vs. slug list.
-Check generated slug.